halcwb/resuscitate/README.md

 ## Troubleshooting

 * **fake not found** - If you fail to execute `fake` from command line after installing it as a global tool, you might need to add it to your `PATH` manually: (e.g. `export PATH="$HOME/.dotnet/tools:$PATH"` on unix) - [related GitHub issue](https://github.com/dotnet/cli/issues/9321)

+## Conventions

+Commit messages with:

+* feat: new feature
+* fix: fix a bug or problem
+* docs: document
+* refactor: refactoring
+* perf: improve performance
+* test: add test
+* chore: do a chore (build, libs, etc..)